Chapter 6 : Alpha Dogs

 I must have heard the fascinating story at least a dozen times over Christmas that year of how Remus ripped the heavy wet jumper off her with his bare hands to stop her sinking any further.

-And still, to this day she pretends she fancies Sirius, but oddly cannot think of any other redeeming qualities than Sirius’s abs and his hair.
+And still, to this day she pretends she fancies Sirius, but oddly cannot think of any other redeeming qualities in him than Sirius’s smile and hair.
 Sirius and Edith have always been good friends.
 They are both varying degrees of crazy, and therefore it makes perfect sense.

 “Good afternoon, class” Professor McGonagall strode into the room, “Oh, hello Ms Evans, please take your seat.”
 She closed the doors behind Lily with a wave of her wand.